 It’s being built at the site of one of the most catastrophic breaches on August 29, 2005– the east breach of the London Avenue Canal in the Filmore Gardens neighborhood of Gentilly.

-The story of the disaster will be presented as six chapters.
-Visitors will find out how the disaster has made the American people safer.
-A “myth busters” section debunks popular, but incorrect, assumptions about New Orleans, the people who live here.
+The story of how and why the 2005 Flood happened is presented in the Exhibit Hall.
+Visitors will also find out how the disaster has made the American people safer.
+A myth-busters section debunks five popular, but incorrect, assumptions about New Orleans and the people who live here.

 The park which will be free and open to everyone, is a partnership between Levees.org and the neighborhood residents, Growing Green, the New Orleans Redevelopment Authority, Parkway Partners and many more.

 The Exhibit Hall and Garden will be a memorial to the trauma of the Flood, a commemoration of a pivotal moment in American history, and a symbol of the residents’ resilience and determination to return home.

 Check back with this website for updates.

 The park is built and maintained with private funding.
 If you would like to contribute, click here.

 Sandy and K press from Ralph Madison on Vimeo.

 Today, the founder of Levees.org spoke to a group of twenty broadcast journalists from South Korea who are in town to learn about disaster management in the U. S. and the role of the media.

 The group met at the site of the nearly completed Open Air Levee Exhibition and Garden at the site of the east London Avenue Canal breach.
 (The background noise in the video above is caused by construction at the site.)